Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Introduction

-Further, if $\mathcal{M}\big|_{X\setminus D}$ is an admissible variation of mixed Hodge structures, after a right-to-left side changing functor, replacing the Spencer functor by the de Rham functor, and forgetting the filtration, this is just the classical logarithmic comparison theorem:
+One special case of this theorem is that when $\mathcal{M}\big|_{X\setminus D}$ is an admissible variation of mixed Hodge structures, after a right-to-left side changing functor, replacing the Spencer functor by the de Rham functor, and forgetting the filtration, we recover the classical logarithmic comparison theorem:

 where $i:X\setminus D\to X$ is the natural embedding, $\left(\mathcal{V}^{*},\nabla^*\right)$ is Deligne's canonical extension that admits a logarithmic connection with

 and